 – Coco Chanel

-It was in the 1920s, that Coco Chanel left a lasting mark on Women’s fashion and design.
-Up until the First World War, women’s clothing had been quite restrictive and tended to involve full length skirts which were impractical for many activities.
+During the 1920s, in particular, Coco Chanel left a lasting mark on women’s fashion and design.
+Up until the First World War, women’s clothing had been quite restrictive and tended to involve full-length skirts which were impractical for many activities.
 Coco Chanel helped create women’s clothing that was simpler and more practical.
 She also introduced trousers and suits for women – something which had not been done before.

 “Fashion has become a joke.
 The designers have forgotten that there are women inside the dresses.
 Most women dress for men and want to be admired.
 But they must also be able to move, to get into a car without bursting their seams!
 Clothes must have a natural shape.”